2027 Ceramic Artist in Residence Application

 • Community Engagement

-Participation in Potters Studio sessions with students and connections with PoMoArts' active ceramic artist network.
+Opportunity to support studio sessions with students, participate in events, and build connections with PoMoArts' active ceramic artist network.

 If you have any questions about the residency, please email ceramics@pomoarts.ca